March 13, 2026

 What Battery Checks Should You Perform?

-Battery inspection covers charge state, physical condition, thermal status, and cycle life.
+Battery inspection covers four factors: charge state, physical condition, thermal status, and cycle life.
 Battery failure is the leading cause of unplanned drone landings, and most battery failures are preventable with proper preflight checks.
+Inspect for swelling, verify charge is above 95% for full missions, and warm cold batteries before launch.

 Check the charge level first — most mapping missions require a full charge (95%+) to ensure adequate flight time plus reserve.
 For critical operations like evidence capture at accident scenes, always carry at least one spare battery.
-SkyeBrowse workflows are designed for rapid video capture, with many scenes captured in a single battery cycle.
+Agencies using SkyeBrowse for scene documentation often capture everything needed in a single battery cycle — but a dead battery during a time-sensitive capture means the window is gone.

 Inspect the battery housing for swelling, which indicates internal cell degradation and a potential fire risk.
 A swollen battery must be retired immediately — never fly with it.
 Check for dents, punctures, or discoloration that could indicate impact damage or thermal stress.